project-cece/django-international-sites/readme.md

 # Django International

-A single application to server multiple domains and country sites.
+An app to allow a single Django application to serve multiple domains and country sites and adjust the content based on that.
+Similar to the Django Sites Framework, but without the `Site` hardcoded in the settings of the app.
+Instead it uses a `CountrySite` object (similar to `Site`) which can be set dynamically in the middleware based on the request domain, session, url parameter or visitor location.

 ## Install